jselfridge/Libraries/MatLib/README.md

 libMat
 ======

-This directory C code for a static library that delivers linear algebra functionality.
+This directory is C code for a static library that delivers linear algebra functionality.
 The functions are grouped in the following categories: